12/19/2024

 Conference Call Operator

 Thank you.
-We'll take our next question from Kevin McVie with UBS.
+We'll take our next question from Kevin McVey with UBS.
 Your line is open.

 speaker

-Great, thanks so much.
-Hey, you had mentioned, I think that you were capturing some sharing of PEO, which is good news to see.
+Great.
+Thanks so much.
+Hey, you had mentioned, I think, that you were captioning some sharing appeal, which is good news to see.
 Where do you think that's coming from?
 I wanted to kind of start there because I thought that was an interesting data point.

 speaker